 While symptoms of water quality issues such as bad odors & taste, staining of laundry, bathroom fixtures, etc. are indicators of problems, the preferred starting point is to get a water test to identify the minerals or contaminants in the water and at what quantity they exist.
 This will lead to an effective system recommendation and route to providing your home with excellent water quality.

 There are various types of whole house water filtration systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 Starting with a water test will dictate the right approach.
-For more detailed information on bad odors and tastes in your water, see the link at: https://h2ocare.com/bad-odor-taste-water.
+For more detailed information on bad odors and tastes in your water, see the link at: https://h2ocare.com/bad-odor-taste.
+For purified drinking water, a reverse osmosis system will provide premium water quality.
+For more on this, see the link at reverse osmosis.

 H2O Care is an established Massachusetts full service water filtration and testing organization, originally formed in 1989, with offices in Middleton and Hudson, Mass.
-See our written and published articles on common regional water problems in Water Technology Magazine by going to our website, http://h2ocare.wpengine.com and going to the publications photo on the home page or the tab at the top of the home page.
-Contact by email us at email@example.com or by calling us at 800-539-1100.
+See our published articles in Water Technology Magazines at http://h2ocare.com.
+Contact us at email@example.com or 800-539-1100.